Getting Your Bike Ready

 Whether you’re riding Cycle North Carolina for the first time or you are a weathered CNC Veteran, getting yourself – and, especially your body – ready for the ride is really the key to making it an enjoyable experience.
 Putting in plenty of miles of training is definitely, important.
 Especially back-to-back days.
 However, don’t focus solely on mileage.
 A well rounded training program includes strength, flexibility, endurance, nutrition, hydration and rest.

-Below is some valuable information that, if followed, will keep you on your bike and out of the SAG wagon.
+Below is some valuable information that, if followed, will keep you on your bike and out of the SAG wagon during the ride.

 Speaking of carbohydrates, this is one area that you do not need to skip out on during the ride.
 Your food plan during training should be comprised of mostly carbohydrates (55 – 65%), with the remainder in equal amounts of protein and fat.
 You’re training hard and burning fuel faster than when you are sitting on the couch changing channels.
 You need immediate and stored fuel; which is primarily supplied by a diet high in carbohydrates.
 This is not the time to be on the Atkins or South Beach diet!